pbeshai/peterbeshai.com/_posts/2016-10-29-Scatterplot-in-D3-v4-with-Voronoi-Interaction.md

 A couple things of note:

-- By default, d3-axis will square end at the end of the axes.
-This can overlap with the ticks of the chart and often the spacing looks a bit weird, so I always call `.tickSizeOuter(0)` on my axes to keep them as straight lines.
+- By default, d3-axis will add squared ends to the axes.
+Unless these ends happen to overlap one of the ticks, there will be strange spacing between them and the actual ticks of the axis, so I always call `.tickSizeOuter(0)` to remove them.
-- The number of ticks in the axes are based on the dimensions of the chart.
+- The number of ticks in the axes, `xTicks` and `yTicks`, are based on the dimensions of the chart.
 By doing this instead of using a constant value, we ensure that our ticks do not get too compressed or too sparse as the dimensions of the chart change.

-Next we draw the points as circles.
+Next, we draw the points as circles.

 ### Drawing the Points